-Eric Kasperowicz led the 2018 Pine-Richland Rams to back-to-back WPIAL Championships.
+Eric Kasperowicz led the 2019 Pine-Richland Rams to back-to-back-to-back WPIAL appearances winning the title 2x.
 In 2017, the Pine-Richland football team a 16-0 mark and the No. 1 spot in Pennsylvania and No. 10 nationally in the MaxPreps Xcellent 25 football rankings.
 Kasperowicz has been the Rams' head coach for 6 years.

 Pine-Richland finished off a perfect 16-0 campaign with a 41-21 victory over St. Joseph’s Prep in the Class 6A state final and the Rams’ leader was named a finalist for the U.S. Army All-American Bowl Coach of the Year honor.